 Ballot measures ask voters to vote on laws, bonding issues, or constitutional amendments.
 About half of all states allow ballot questions or propositions to be put before the voters either by voter petition or legislative action.
-What is a ballot measure?

 Can a nonprofit take a position for or against a ballot measure?